djalmajr07/rossmann-sales/README.md

 # Rossmann Prediction Problem

-The CFO requests the prediction of each store in a monthly meeting, whereas she was having difficulty to find out the best investment value for the renovations of each store, because the prediction provided by the directors was not assertive, there was a lot of divergence.
+The CFO requests the prediction of each store in a monthly meeting, whereas she was having difficulty to find out the best investment value for the renovations of each store, due the prediction provided by the directors was not assertive, there was a lot of divergence.
 Therefore to solve this problem, I used Machine Learning algorithms like time series to forecast most precisely how would be the store prediction for the next six weeks (forty-two days).

 This solutions has 3 main tasks: